New Tier-One Cities in China: Chengdu and the Cities on the Rise

 Shifting Perceptions, Rising Influence

-Just a decade ago, cities like Chengdu and Hangzhou were often met with skepticism when compared to China’s traditional metropolitan centers.
+Just a decade ago, cities like Chengdu and Hangzhou were often met with scepticism when compared to China’s traditional metropolitan centres.
 However, that narrative has since changed.
-Today, both cities are widely recognized as innovation hotspots, magnets for young talent, and dynamic cultural centers that embody the aspirations of China’s next generation.
+Today, both cities are widely recognised as innovation hotspots, magnets for young talent, and dynamic cultural centres that embody the aspirations of China’s next generation.

 Meanwhile, cities like Chongqing, Wuhan, Suzhou, and Xi’an are gaining renewed attention.
 Once overlooked in national conversations, they are now emerging as regional economic engines.
 Their presence is growing in key sectors such as advanced manufacturing, the digital economy, and creative industries.